yahav-h/googleapis-oauth2-app/README.md

 ## Tool Configuration Files
 - you should create a `resources` folder within the main project directory.
-- it must contain the configuration files below (use the templates)
+- the `resources` folder must contain the below configuration files templates.
 #### Configuration File : `resources/properties.yml`
 ```yaml
 # this configuration file should be edited prior to the execution